9o/netNeutralityLoading.js/README.md

 netNeutralityLoading.js
 ====================

-A jQuery plugin to show a loading bar overlay alerting visitors of the importance of net neutrality.
+A simple jQuery plugin to show a loading bar overlay alerting visitors of the importance of net neutrality.

 ### Demo
 http://9o.github.io/netNeutralityLoading.js/